-How to Measure the Success of Your Marketing Campaigns
+How to Measure the Success of a Marketing Campaign

 In this article, we’re going to look at the nuts and bolts of assessing the return on investment (ROI) of a marketing activity.